PelionIoT/connected-lights-cloud/docs/3_software.md

 <span class="images">![The compile button](assets/lights7.png)</span>

-A successful compilation downloads a `bin` file to your computer.
+A successful compilation downloads a `.bin` file to your computer.
 This is the compiled firmware for your development board.

 ### Flashing